Cinnamon and Kale

 Oven roast pumpkin seeds on a tray

-Oven Roast Pumpkin Seeds
+Oven Roasted Pumpkin Seeds

-Wendy
+Wendy Faulkner

 A tasty savoury snack.
 Pumpkin seeds are a great source of fibre and minerals such as zinc and magnesium.